leandoero/leandoero/README.md

 - Data Structures and Algorithms 📚
 - Backend Development with C# 🔧
 - Databases 🗄️
+- Linux 🐧 (Working with the terminal and system administration basics)
 - English (Preparing for the **B2 First** certification)